O1ahmad/ansible-role-lotus/README.md

 - automatically install the specified version of Go packages and binaries.
 Useful when installing from source which requires `go` as a part of its build process

 `go_url: <path-or-url-to-archive>` (**default**: see `defaults/main.yml`)
 - address of a compressed **tar or zip** archive containing `go` binaries or source for compilation.
 This method technically supports installation of any available version of `go`.
-Links to official versions can be found [here](https://golang.org/dl/). *ONLY* relevant when installing on **non-Ubuntu** linux distributions.
+Links to official versions can be found [here](https://golang.org/dl/).

 `go_install_dir: </path/to/install/dir>` (**default**: `/usr/local`)
 - path on target host where the `go` binaries should be extracted to.